Masters of Evil1 of 30

 While he’s under the influence of a similar super-soldier serum to Cap, he’s using it for evil, and also trying to create weapon of mass destruction.

-Fans have long clamored for Weaving’s Red Skull to return (and have plastered the internet with fan theories of how it could happen), but his current whereabouts remain mysterious. — Andrew E. Freedman
+Fans have long clamored for Weaving’s Red Skull to return (and have plastered the internet with fan theories of how it could happen), but his surprising cameos in Avengers: Infinity War and Endgame weren't quite what they expected - but did open the door for more down the road. — Andrew E. Freedman

 Of Tony Stark’s myriad mistakes in the MCU, Ultron’s probably the worst of them.
 The robotic villain (who, in the comic books, was invented by Hank Pym) was meant to protect the world, but decided the best way to do so was eliminate humanity.